WnndGws/Locutus/README.md

-# Branch Details

-The point of this branch is to change the way the backup is done.
-Will create a base and compare to that.
-Will be much slower, but will mean that uploads will be smaller.
-Will compare the trade-off and decide if want to pull

-Issue #21

 # Locutus

 Still in v0.x.
 Use at your own risk Ammar.
 When i think it is ready to be used i will make a v1.0 release.